winitzki/scall/tutorial/programming_dhall.md

 Similarly to what we did in the previous section,  we will now implement `zip` for the functor `C` assuming the bifunctor `F` has evidence of certain typeclasses.
 In the previous section, we  defined the typeclasses `Applicative1`, `Applicative12`, and `BizipP` and used them to compute an `Applicative` evidence for greatest fixpoints.
-It turns out that for least fixpoints, `Applicative12` cannot be used, but both `Applicative1` and `BizipP` are helpful.
+It turns out that for least fixpoints, `Applicative12` cannot be used directly, so we will be using both `Applicative1` and `BizipP`.
+Sometimes it is sufficient to define `BizipP` via `Applicative12`, at other times we will need a different  implementation of `BizipP`.
+In each case, we will test the resulting `zip` method on some examples and discover what kinds of `zip` operations are possible.

 #### Implementation via Church encoding.
 Non-empty lists